Pension Bible

 This is what the SIPP provider charges you for the account.
 It comes in two flavours:

 The crossover point is important.
-Below about £50,000-£100,000, percentage-fee platforms are usually cheaper because the flat fee works out as a high percentage of a small pot.
-Above £100,000, flat-fee platforms become dramatically cheaper.
-Interactive Investor at £71.88/year on a £200,000 pot is 0.036% — about a tenth of what Hargreaves Lansdown would charge.
+Below about £50,000-£100,000, percentage-fee platforms are often cheaper because the flat fee works out as a high percentage of a small pot.
+Above that, flat-fee platforms can become cheaper.
+For example, a flat-fee SIPP at about £252/year on a £200,000 pot is around 0.13% before fund charges, while a 0.35% percentage platform would be about £700 before fund charges.

 Layer 2: Fund charges (OCF)

 Whatever you invest in has its own charge — the Ongoing Charges Figure (OCF).
-This is the same regardless of which platform you're on.
-A Vanguard FTSE Global All Cap index fund charges 0.23% OCF whether you hold it on Vanguard's own platform, Interactive Investor, or AJ Bell.
+This is usually the same regardless of which platform you're on.
+For example, the same tracker fund can have the same OCF whether held through different SIPP platforms, while the platform fee differs.

 Index trackers typically charge 0.05-0.25% OCF.
-Actively managed funds charge 0.5-1.5%.
-Your choice of fund is at least as important as your choice of platform when it comes to total cost.
+Actively managed funds often charge 0.5-1.5%.
+Fund choice can matter as much as platform choice when it comes to total cost.

 Your total annual cost = platform fee + fund OCF.
 On a £100,000 pot invested in a global index tracker:

-Over 25 years with £500/month contributions, that difference between the cheapest and most expensive option in this table compounds into tens of thousands of pounds.
+Over 25 years with £500/month contributions, the difference between lower-cost and higher-cost options in this table can compound into tens of thousands of pounds.
 Use the calculator below to see the impact for your specific pot size and contribution rate.

 For a detailed breakdown of all the fee types and what's reasonable, see our full pension fees guide.